twurple/twurple/docs/auth/providers/extensions.md

 Extension frontends already know a valid token at any time through Twitch's extension helper, and you can make use of it by installing:

+	npm install @twurple/auth-ext
+	# or
 	yarn add @twurple/auth-ext

-or using npm:
+	# or

-	npm install @twurple/auth-ext
+	pnpm install @twurple/auth-ext

 After that, all you need to provide is a client ID: